solana-foundation/solana-improvement-documents/proposals/0165-async-vote-execution.md

 ### Calculate ephemeral hash executing votes only and vote on selected forks

+Two new fields will be added to `TowerSync` vote transaction:

+* `ephemeral_hash`: This is the hash obtained by hashing blockid and all vote transactions in the block together.
+Used primarily in consensus.
+* `ephemeral_slot`: This is the slot where the ephemeral_hash is calculated.

 This step is optimistic in the sense that validators do not check the fee payers when executing the vote transactions in a block.
 They assume vote transactions will not fail due to insufficient fees, apply the execution